chessurisme/jw-attendance-manager/README.md

 ## Installation

 1. Go to this [webpage](https://www.jw-attendance-manager.web.app). 🤗
+2. In floating card, tap on **Install JW Attendance Manager**.
-2. Tap the three dots or More section of your browser.
+3. If you didn't see a floating card, tap the three dots or More section of your browser.
-3. Find for **"Install JW Attendance Manager"**
+4. Find for **"Install JW Attendance Manager"**
-4. Wait for completion, and check your home page.
+5. Wait for completion, and check your home page.
-5. Once installed, enjoy! 📲
+6. Once installed, enjoy! 📲

 ## Usage

-Just add number according to the designated columnm, and the app calculates the average attendance for you! ☕
+Just add number according to the designated column, and the app calculates the average attendance for you! ☕

 Every first day of the month, the app notify to send the data to the congregation secretary! 💼